roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a CronJob.md

 ---
-keyword: [CronJob, CronJobs, Job, Kubernetes]
+keyword: [CronJob, CronJob, Job, Kubernetes]
 ---

 # Create a CronJob

-CronJobs are used to process periodic and recurring tasks.
-For example, you can create CronJobs to create backups or send emails.
+CronJobs are used to create periodic and recurring tasks.
+For example, you can create CronJobs to run backups or send emails.
 Jobs are used to process short-lived, one-off tasks.
 A CronJob creates one or more Jobs based on a specific schedule.
 This topic describes how to create a CronJob.

 ## Create a CronJob in the ACK console